brennonshanks/professional_website/content/mlseminar/_index.md

   image: ""
 ---

+## Seminar Overview

-The Machine Learning Advances in Molecular Physics Seminar (MLAMPS) brings together researchers and practitioners at the intersection of machine learning and molecular physics to explore cutting-edge developments and applications pertitent to contemporary challenges in molecular modeling.
-This biweekly seminar will focus on leveraging AI and data-driven techniques to advance our understanding of molecular behavior, chemical systems, and material properties.
+The Machine Learning Advances in Molecular Physics Seminar (MLAMPS) brings together researchers at the intersection of machine learning and molecular physics to address contemporary challenges in molecular modeling.
+This biweekly seminar focuses on using AI and data-driven techniques to enhance our understanding of molecular behavior, chemical systems, and material properties, while serving as a landing pad for collaboration, data sharing, and idea exchange across disciplines.